Lepiota felina

 No dapperling is more dapper than this dark-scaled little mushroom of dense coniferous forests.
 Leopard-like in its spots, and with an almost black central eye stark against a white background, the cap is not difficult to find.

-Often in small groups, these attractive mushrooms are fairly common in the kinds of acid areas where most large conifer plantations are sited.
-It looks good, and doesn’t even smell bad, but like other small dapperlings Lepiota felina is suspect and may be poisonous.
+Often in small groups, these attractive mushrooms are fairly common in acid areas where conifer plantations are sited.
+It looks good and doesn’t even smell bad, but like other small dapperlings Lepiota felina is suspect and may be poisonous.

 Identification guide